Beware The Rabbit Holes.

 Can you see where this is heading?
 If you can not see then its probably an indication you need to think more deeply on this whole subject.
 It's heading right down a rabbit hole.

 Those contingencies are pure fantasy.
 You might think you are creating a wholistic bujutsu; however, you can not do that and train properly.
 The actual techniques just aren't present in your school.
 Why are you unhappy training within your system?
-There is a reason why some things just don't exist.
+There is a reason why some things don't exist.

 When I had asked my student why is there no secondary sword?
-My question was met with a simple, “Well there is none.”
+My question was met with a simple, “Well, there is none.”

 Hone the real skills that are in the school.
-For example, I do a technique where someone grabs my weapon.
-Can I do the technique if they have a death grip on it?
+For example, there is a technique where someone grabs your weapon.
+Can you do the technique if they have a death grip on it?
 Does it still work?
-What if I change my block angle from this to that?
+What if you change your blocking angle from this to that?
 In my opinion, that kind of question is worth asking as it relates directly to the waza.
 They pertain to the waza and make you understand why you are doing it.
-But to ask questions like what if I don't have a sword or what if I can’t move to the left etc. If it’s not taught in your school just let it go.
+But to ask questions like "What if I don't have a sword?" or "What if I can’t move to the left?" etc. etc. don't add any value.
+If it’s not taught in your school, then just let it go.
 Perhaps join another school or work within that school.

 The other aspect of this is the combative attitude and mentality in the waza.
 There is a psychological game.
 Not just physical techniques.
 There are attitudes and philosophies.
 That's what makes your system.
 Taking things from this scroll or that scroll, this school or that school doesn't make a complete system.
 Though there are classical systems that have various schools combined into the one system, however, there is a cohesiveness to them, and they fit.